Transport in Niger: Road safety

-Road accidents have been identified as a major public health concern by the Nigerian government.
+Road accidents have been identified as a major public health concern by the Nigerien government.
 According to Chékarou Bagoudou, Chief of the Division of Road Safety and Security of the Nigerien Ministry of Transport, there were 4338 officially reported road accidents in 2008, with 7443 victims, of which 616 were killed.
 With the Nigerien government counting 18949 km of roads in the nation, this comes to one accident for every five kilometers in 2008.
 Speaking before a National Assembly session, Bagoudou said that the 42.2 billion CFA francs spent on medical costs for road accident victims accounted for around 25% of the 2008 budget of the Nigerien Ministry of Public Health.
 Transport figures concluded that 70% of road accidents were caused by "human factors", 23% by mechanical faults, and 7% by road conditions.

 Waterways

 the Niger River from southern Niamey, with the Kennedy Bridge in the distance.
 Seasonally shallow and broken by rapids, the river is difficult for large boats to navigate.

 The Niger River is navigable 300 km from Niamey to Gaya on the Benin frontier from mid-December to March.
 Thereafter, a series of falls and rapids rendered the Niger unnavigable in all seasons.
 In the navigable stretches, shallows prevent all but the small draft African canoes (Pirogues and Pinnases) from operating in many areas.
 There are four major bridges over the Niger, three in Niamey (The Kennedy Bridge, the Seyni Kountche Bridge and the Niger-Chinese friendship bridge the fourth at Bac Farie: plus the Niger River bridge at Gaya crosses into Benin.

 Despite having no ocean or deep draft river ports, Niger does operate a port authority.
 Niger relies on the port at Cotonou (Benin), and to a lesser degree Lomé (Togo), and Port Harcourt (Nigeria), as its main route to overseas trade.
 Abidjan was in the process of regaining Niger's port trade, following the disruption of the Ivorian Civil War, beginning in 1999.
 Niger operates a Nigerien Ports Authority station, as well as customs and tax offices in a section of Cotonou's port, so that imports and exports can be directly transported between Gaya and the port.
 French Uranium mines in Arlit, which produce Niger's largest exports by value, travel through this port to France or the world market.